InsertCoinTheater/stream-docs/tokens.md

 <h1>Tokens</h1>
 Tokens are the primary currency of Insert Coin Theater.
 Tokens are earned by watching the stream, with bonuses being given for being engaged in chat, becoming a regular (15 hours or more of view time), or being a subscriber!

 Tokens are awarded every 20 minutes.
+They **cannot* be given to other viewers.

 You can check your Tokens at any time by using **!tokens** in chat.